Min Zhuo

 Min Zhuo (born 1964) is a pain neuroscientist at the University of Toronto in Canada.
-He is also the Michael Smith Chair in Neuroscience and Mental Health as well as the Canada Research Chair in Pain and Cognition and a Fellow of the Royal Society of Canada.
-Supported by the Heidelberg Pain Consortium, Zhou was hosted in 2017-2018 as a Guest Professor at the Pharmacology Institute at Heidelberg University, Heidelberg.
+He is the Michael Smith Chair in Neuroscience and Mental Health as well as the Canada Research Chair in Pain and Cognition and a Fellow of the Royal Society of Canada.
+Zhou was hosted in 2017-2018 as a guest professor at the pharmacology institute at Heidelberg University, Heidelberg.